» Dezrann corpus/developer documentation

 Each rule has

-: By default, out-staff labels are displayed on six lines: top.1
+line: By default, out-staff labels are displayed on six

 M. Giraud, R. Groult, E. Leguy.
 Dezrann, a Web Framework to Share Music Analysis.
 International Conference on Technologies for Music Notation and Representation (TENOR 2018), pp.104-110.